EnderRomantice/vue-grab/README.md

 // - When hotkey includes modifiers (e.g. ['Control','c'] or ['Meta','c']), it uses combo (AND) semantics: keys must be pressed together.
 // - keyHoldDuration controls the "recent press" window for 'c' (in ms), making combos more natural to trigger.
 // - init is idempotent: calling it multiple times won’t duplicate listeners; later calls override earlier config.
+// - The selection box is filled with a semi-transparent version of highlightColor for better contrast.
 ```

+### Configuration Reference

+- highlightColor: string
+  - Main accent color for the selection border and label background
+- labelTextColor: string
+  - Text color used in the label
+- showTagHint: boolean
+  - Show/hide the floating tag label while hovering
+- filter.ignoreSelectors: string[]
+  - CSS selectors to ignore (elements matching these will be skipped; the search continues up the DOM)
+- filter.ignoreTags: string[]
+  - Tag names to ignore (e.g. `['svg', 'canvas']`)
+- filter.skipCommonComponents: boolean
+  - If true, skip common layout elements: `header`, `nav`, `footer`, `aside`

 ## Project Structure